 Waiting Lists, Lettings and Mutual Exchanges

-Please note that to apply for any area open for 3-bedroom properties, you must be a current Estuary Housing Association tenant and you have an urgent need to move due to domestic abuse, medical needs or similar, please contact us and we will discuss options with you.
+Please note that to apply for any area open for 3-bedroom properties, you must be a current Estuary Housing Association tenant who has an urgent need to move due to domestic abuse, medical needs or similar.
+This is due to coronavirus restrictions.